 High-energy particle physics research at BNL began in 1952 with the Cosmotron, the first particle accelerator to achieve billion-electronvolt energies.
 Work at the Cosmotron resulted in a Nobel Prize in 1957.
 After 14 years of service, the Cosmotron ceased operation and was dismantled due to design limitations that restricted the energies it could achieve.
 The Alternating Gradient Synchrotron (AGS), a much larger particle accelerator, became operational in 1960.
-The AGS allowed scientists to accelerate protons to energies that yielded many discoveries of new particles and phenomena. for which BNL researchers were awarded three Nobel Prizes in physics.
+The AGS has allowed scientists to accelerate protons to energies that have yielded many discoveries of new particles and phenomena, for which BNL researchers were awarded three Nobel Prizes in physics.
 The AGS receives protons from BNL's linear accelerator (Linac), designed and built in the late 1960s as a major upgrade to the AGS complex.
 The Linac's purpose is to provide accelerated protons for use at AGS facilities and BLIP.
 The AGS booster, constructed in 1991, further enhanced the capabilities of the AGS, enabling it to accelerate protons and heavy ions to even higher energies.
 The Tandem Van de Graaff accelerator began operating in 1970 and is the starting point of the chain of accelerators that provide ions of gold, other heavy metals, and protons for experiments at the Relativistic Heavy Ion Collider (RHIC).
+In 2010, the Collider Accelerator Department began commissioning a new ion source for the RHIC program.
+The Electron Beam Ion Source (EBIS), when fully operational, will produce and accelerate intense and bright heavy ion beams, allowing studies with new types of ions previously unavailable from the Tandem Van DeGraaff accelerator.
+The EBIS operated in commissioning mode from the summer of 2010 through 2011.
+The Collider Department expects EBIS to be fully functional in 2012.

 RHIC began operation in 2000.
-Inside this two-ringed particle accelerator, two beams of gold ions, heavy metals, or protons circulate at nearly the speed of light and collide headon, releasing large amounts of energy.
+Inside this two-ringed particle accelerator, two beams of gold ions, heavy metals, or protons circulate at nearly the speed of light and collide head-on, releasing large amounts of energy.
 RHIC is used to study what the universe may have looked like in the first few moments after its creation, offering insights into the fundamental forces and properties of matter.
 Planned upgrades to RHIC will expand the facility's research capabilities.
 The first upgrade, RHIC II, will increase the collider's collision rates and improve the sensitivity of the large detectors it uses.
 Another planned upgrade, the eRHIC, will add a high-energy electron ring to create the world's first electron and heavy ion collider.